abhishekshyp/financial-economics/Week3_InvestmentReturns/assignmentWeek3.md

 ## Grading

-This is a **completion grade — 2 marks for submitting.** All three tasks in, and the marks are yours; there's no quality scoring.
+This is a **completion grade — 2 marks for submitting.** Complete all the tasks, and the marks are yours; there's no quality scoring.

 ## Submission